-It is frequently mentioned that the Internet is changing the way in which we work.
-ICTs have blurred the traditional routine of work, free time, and sleep (8+8+8 hours), especially in multinational corporation working environment.
-It is increasingly difficult to distinguish where work starts and where it ends.
-These changes in working patterns may require new labour legislation, addressing such issues as working hours, the protection of labour interests, and remuneration.
+The Internet changed how we work.
+ICTs have blurred the traditional routine of work, leisure, and sleep (8+8+8 hours), especially within corporations, businesses with increasing international exposure and on online platforms.
+It is increasingly difficult to distinguish where work begins and where it ends.
+These changes in working patterns may require new labour legislation, addressing issues such as working hours, the protection of workers' interests, training, and remuneration.

 While this phenomenon requires broader elaboration, the following aspects are of direct relevance to Internet governance:

 - The Internet created the environment for a high level of temporary workers, short-term workers, and independent contractors.
 The term ‘permatemp’ was coined to describe workers who work for a business on a long-term basis on regularly renewed short-term contracts.
 This results in lower levels of social protections of the workforce.